ashakozak/belly-button-challenge/README.md

 # belly-button-challenge

-I have submitted the following files for Challenge no. 14:
+I have submitted the following files for Challenge no. 14.

+Link to the live page: https://ashakozak.github.io/belly-button-challenge/

 belly-button-challenge folder which contains the following: